juantercerodiego/server-setup-to-employee-login/README.md

 **The final test to prove the setup works perfectly is logging into the client computer using one of the random user accounts created by the script.**

-**1:** Open the Remote Desktop Connection app on  main computer and entered the Windows 11 Client VM's public IP address.
+**1:** Open the Remote Desktop Connection app on my main computer and entered the Windows 11 Client VM's public IP address.

 **2:** When prompted for credentials, typed in the username of one of the script-created users (like mydomain\dogi.cug) and their password to initiate the login.

-**3:** Opened the Windows menu, searched for Command Prompt.
+**3:** Opened the Windows menu inside the VM and opened the Command Prompt.

-**4:** Open Command Prompt, run (**whoami**), and verified that the command returned ( mydomain\dogi.cug), proving the workstation is fully communicating with our cloud Active Directory server.
+**4:** Ran the whoami command and verified that it successfully returned mydomain\dogi.cug, proving the workstation is fully communicating with our cloud Active Directory server.

 <img width="862" height="545" alt="Screenshot 2026-06-15 121130" src="https://github.com/user-attachments/assets/f94dc9e3-d50a-4039-ba68-b89532a86397" />